The ISCLR offers student grants to enable graduate students, post-doctoral

 six nights (Saturday to Thursday).

 The submitted abstract should contain original work not presented elsewhere.
-The deadline for submissions is 10th March 2017.
+The deadline for submissions is usually March in the year of the scientific meeting.

 Successful students are generally requested to present a five minute